Finance research group

 Ioannis Chatziantoniou works on developing appropriate econometric models to investigate whether the developments of monetary policy can trigger switching regimes in the UK housing and stock markets.
 He also studies whether and, if so, how returns on stock market investments respond to changes in monetary and fiscal policy.
-The focus of José Carrasco-Gallego’sresearch is on macro-prudential policies and their interaction with monetary policy.
-He applies macroeconomic theories with the ultimate aim to derive sound policy recommendations for financial and macro-prudential regulators, the monetary policy authority, and supranational institutions.
+Eun Young Oh investigates the impact of online financial marketplaces, Crowdfunding, and alternative finance instruments such as a cryptocurrency, Bitcoin, on financial markets and monetary policy using macroeconomic theories (New Keynesian Theory) and empirical methods (Dynamic Conditional Correlation Multivariate GARCH/VAR).
 Arief Daynes and Paraskevas Pagas further contribute to the understanding the behaviour of stock market returns.
 Specifically, their research analyses the different methods used in forming mimicking portfolios and it finds a spectrum of differences produced in expected returns and the performance of the three factor model.
 They complement this research by investigating expected returns models and super-stocks showing an increased predictive power compared to traditional asset pricing models.
 Nikolaos Antonakakis and Ioannis Chatziantoniou extend this research by analysing co-variation over time of stock market returns with oil price shocks and changes in implied volatility.
-Renatas Kizys delves deeper into the role of oil price shocks in understanding the behaviour of stock market volatility in Europe.
+Renatas Kizys uses metaheuristic and simheuristic algorithms to portfolio optimisation.
+Further, he delves deeper into the role of oil price shocks in understanding the behaviour of stock market volatility in Europe.
 He goes on to ask whether these oil price shocks significantly contribute to the equity risk premium.
-His research is then extended towards the determinants of risk premium on investment in Real Estate Investment Trusts (REITs), with a particular emphasis on international transmission of the U.S. monetary policy.
-In a similar fashion, Everton Dockery gauges the impact of macroeconomic announcements on stock market volatility in Poland, which is estimated by means of a GARCH model.
-He finds that stock market volatility significantly respond to unexpected developments in the economy.
-In a follow-up research, he analyses the performance of a number of risk measurement models for measuring the value-at-risk in South Korea during good and bad times.
+Everton Dockery analyses the performance of a number of risk measurement models for measuring the value-at-risk in South Korea during good and bad times.

 In the aftermath of the global financial crisis, topics in International Finance have received an unprecedented amount of attention from the Finance Research Group.
 Nikolaos Antonakakis and Konstantinos Vergos use the VAR-based spillover index to analyse spillovers of sovereign bond yield spreads between euro area countries during a turbulent period encompassing both the global financial crisis and the euro area sovereign debt crisis.
 This research challenges the argument for a single currency in the euro area and suggests the need for re-assessing the effectiveness of the EU economic policies.
-In a follow-up research, Nikolaos Antonakakis employs event study analysis to examine the effects of credit ratings events and outlook changes by the three major credit ratings agencies on the correlations of bond yields spreads in the euro area.
-Using the stochastic discount factor model, Renatas Kizys finds that the decoupling–recoupling hypothesis – that the recent financial crisis has strengthened international financial links – does not apply to the risk premium on the Greek stock index futures market.
 Further, Nikolaos Antonakakis and Renatas Kizys investigate spillovers among stock market spot and futures volatilities, volume of futures trading and open interest in the UK and the US.
 This research suggests that investors and regulators should also use external developments when assessing an investment opportunity.
-In terms of the foreign exchange market, Nikolaos Antonakakis assesses models used to forecast exchange rate returns in developing countries.
-He shows that the IGARCH model results in substantial gains in terms of forecasting performance.
-Alexis Stenfors conducts interdisciplinary research into money, foreign exchange and derivatives markets.
-Recent and current work includes investigations into the determination of LIBOR and other financial benchmarks.
-Empirical, game theoretic, sociological and political economy approaches are adopted in order to illuminate aspects such as power and deception, as well as collusion and market conventions.
+In different research Alexis Stenfors conducts interdisciplinary research into money, foreign exchange and derivatives markets.
+Recent and current work includes investigations into the determination of LIBOR and other financial benchmarks, conventions in FX swap markets and high-frequency trading in FX spot markets.

 Banking and financial intermediation